DORA Guides

 Stability

 Stability measures the quality of the changes delivered and the team’s ability to repair failures.
-DORA assesses throughput using the following metrics:
+DORA assesses stability using the following metrics:

 Key insights